dss-extensions/OpenDSSDirect.py/docs/index.md

 </center>

-Both OpenDSSDirect.py and DSS-Python expose the classic OpenDSS API, including most of its limitations.
+Both OpenDSSDirect.py and DSS-Python expose the classic OpenDSS API (closer to the COM implementation).
 For an alternative API which exposes all OpenDSS objects, batch operations, and a more intuitive API, check [AltDSS-Python](https://dss-extensions.org/AltDSS-Python/).
 If required, users can mix all three packages in the same project to access some of their unique features.

 <!-- TODO: update the links to the final links after the main site is updated -->